 When you choose your work environment, your productivity is definite to increase.
 Workplace flexibility improves focus and the quality of work.

 With detailed planning and effective communication working remotely is an assured stairway to satisfaction at work.

 “If we make it look easy, it’s because we’re working incredibly hard at it,” says Mullenweg.

 When you scrape the upper layer of remote work, you’d realize managing and working in a fully distributed team can only be successful when done right.
-And honestly, doing things right isn’t so hard once you know what exactly you need to do.
-Share in comments your reasons for working remotely.
+And honestly, doing things right isn’t so hard once you know exactly what you need to do.
+Share in the comments about your reasons for working remotely.

 To know more about how teams at Automattic are working remotely watch Peter Slutsky, Director of BD, Automattic, talk about how you can effectively manage a remote team and the do’s and don’ts of working in a remote environment.
 Click to Watch.

 I am a content writer, working remotely for the past 3 years.

 I write about remote work, marketing, and analytics.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.